esacup2016/esacup2016.github.io/pages/costs.md

 menu-rank: 6
 ---

-The final price per boat is not fixed yet, it depends on the number of registrations.
-Moreover, negotiations with sponsors are still ongoing and might further reduce the costs for participants.
+The final price per boat is not fixed yet, negotiations with sponsors are still ongoing and might reduce the costs for participants.

-The price is expected to be between about **2600 Euro/boat**, if we have 15 boats/75 participants, and about **2900 Euro/boat**, if we have 10 boats/50
+The final price is expected to not exceed **2900 Euro/boat**.
-participants.
 Included in this price are the boat for a crew of up to five persons, participation in the races, on-board packet lunches, photos, welcome party, prizegiving ceremony and gala dinner.

-The costs of one optional training day, including instructor (no reduction possible if bareboat only), will be between **658 Euro/boat** (in case of 15 boats) and **737 Euro/boat** (in case of 10 boats).
+The costs of an optional training day, including instructor (no reduction possible if bareboat only), is around **700 Euro/boat**.
 You can book up to two training days.

 The deposit for damages, to be returned after the check-out, is 500 Euro/boat